 - 225 g ricotta cheese

-- 12 sheets De Cecco oven ready lasagna sheets
+- 12 sheets De Cecco oven ready lasagna sheets or homemade pasta sheets

 - 1 cup Parmigiano Reggiano